Flow Field Imaging Laboratory

 Labs: ME 76, ME 457, SAFL 276 & SAFL water tunnel

-We are interested in: (I) developing innovative approach and instrumentation to tackle the challenges in the measurements of complex flow field for a wide range of applications; (II) understanding the fundamental dynamics involved in the interaction between flow and environment.
+We are interested in: (I) addressing the fundamental questions regarding the nature of fluids and their interaction with surrounding environment; (II) developing innovative imaging approach and instrumentation to tackle the challenges in the measurements of complex flow field for a wide range of applications; (III) Enabling multi-disciplinary research with advanced optical diagnostic tools developed for flow measurements

-Graduate students: 2 openings available for Fall, 2016.
+Graduate students: 4-6 Openings available for Fall 2020

-Undergraduates: No paid openings available, but we do provide research opportunities for motivated undergraduates.
+Undergraduates: Openings available for Summer 2021 for motivated undergraduates.
 The students are encouraged to apply for UROP to support themselves.
 Contact Prof. Hong with your CV and unofficial transcript.